Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

 FAQs about coffee pod shelf life and storage

-Before I close off this article, let’s quickly go over a few key questions people have when researching coffee pod freshness and storage.
+Before I close this article, let's quickly address a few key questions people often have when researching coffee pod freshness and storage.

 Who knows, maybe this will answer one of the questions you had as well!